Officials to investigate why stranded Norway cruise ship set sail

 The ship was on a 12-day cruise along Norway's coast before its scheduled arrival Tuesday in the British port of Tilbury, on the River Thames.
 The passengers were mostly an English-speaking mix of American, British, Canadian, New Zealand and Australian citizens.

-The U.S. Embassy Oslo said in a statement Sunday that more than 600 Americans were on the cruise and thanked Norway Ambassador Kenneth J. Braithwaite for safely getting U.S. citizens off the ship.
+The U.S. Embassy Oslo said in a statement Sunday that more than 600 Americans were on the cruise, and thanked those who helped get U.S. citizens off the ship.

-“Now that the Viking Sky has arrived safely in Molde, I want to take a moment to express my deepest appreciation and gratitude to those who have been working tirelessly for more than 24 hours to ensure the safety and security of all passengers on board the cruise ship, including more than 600 U.S. citizens," the message, posted to Facebook, read.
+“Now that the Viking Sky has arrived safely in Molde, I want to take a moment to express my deepest appreciation and gratitude to those who have been working tirelessly for more than 24 hours to ensure the safety and security of all passengers on board the cruise ship," U.S. Ambassador to Norway Kenneth J. Braithwaite said in a message posted on Facebook.

 "Thank you to everyone for supporting our U.S. citizens in distress, whose safety and security remain—as always with the Department of State in all that we do abroad—our highest priority.”